HRR Anchor and the TRIPS treadmill test

 • the heart rate that goes with that pace

-• whether that pace feels sustainable and economical rather than forced
+• whether that pace stays sustainable and economical rather than forced

 When this is worth doing